-What about hydration and nutrition?
+What about nutrition and hydration?

 What is a No Code or Do Not Resuscitate (DNR) order?

-Every person admitted to an Avera facility will receive life-sustaining treatment, including CPR, unless a decision not to code (not to revive from apparent death) has been previously made.
+Every person admitted to an Avera facility will receive life-sustaining treatment, including CPR, unless a decision not to code (not to revive from apparent death) was previously made.
 A “No Code” or “DNR” order is made only after thoughtful discussion between the physician, a competent person and any others involved in the decision-making process.

 Can the individual appointed make a decision contrary to my express wishes or against medical practice?